isomerpages/ura-lkywcp/pages/faq.md

 #### **When will the results be announced?**

 The results of the 2020 Prize is [postponed](/resources/news/covid19-advisory/) until further notice.
-Please [subscribe to our mailing list](https://go.gov.sg/newsletter) to get our latest news in your inbox.
+Please [subscribe to our newsletter](/subscribe/) to get our latest news in your inbox.

 #### **Who will be invited to receive the award?**